fcavalcantirj/bruvtools/README.md

 ```

 **This is the future of development** - your AI pair programmer that can actually deploy and manage your infrastructure.
 No context switching, no separate terminals, no deployment dashboards.
 Just code, ask, and it's live.

+*See below for a real example of how Claude responds after successful setup.*

 ### 🔌 MCP Setup for Cursor.com (5 minutes)